-- 1. Rubber seal - (2) Check that the rubber seal is seated all the way around the bottom cowling. - (3) Check that all of the cowling lock levers are released. - (4) Place the top cowling on the bottom cowling. - (5) Move the levers to lock the cowling as shown.
+- 1. Hook - (4) Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - (5) Pull the cowling lock lever down to secure the top cowling.

-(6) Check the fitting of the top cowling with both hands.
-NOTICE: If the top cowling is not installed correctly, water can enter the top cowling and damage the engine, or the top cowling can blow off at high speeds.
-[ECM02371]
+- 1. Cowling lock lever - (6) Check the fitting of the top cowling by pushing it with both hands.
+NOTICE: If the top cowling is not installed correctly, water spray under the top cowling can damage the engine, or the top cowling can blow off at high speeds.
+[ECM01992]